weiawei1111/DeepPH/README.md

-# Code for [DeepPH : A Multimodal Deep Learning Model for Predicting Enzyme Optimal pH Range]
+# DeepPH : A Multimodal Deep Learning Model for Predicting Enzyme Optimal pH Range
 This supplementary code supports the results in our paper.

 ## File Descriptions